 Gratitude makes us feel that life is worth living, which brings mental health benefits in a positive feedback loop that leads to more resilience—the ability to bounce back quicker during hard times.
 Gratitude is therefore essential to overcoming difficult circumstances and achieving success in all areas of your life!

 What are some ways you can develop a “gratitude mindset”?

 - Volunteer.
 Find a local organization and join their volunteer team!
-We have a list of organizations we support through our non-profit, the Whole Mind Project, if you are not sure where to start looking.
 When you help those in need, you will realize just how blessed you are!

 - Meditate.
 Start every morning meditating on what you are thankful for in your life.
 Counting your blessings early on in the day makes it easier to recognize them later because your mind will get better and better at the process of building a positive and grateful mindset.
 Remember, the more good you see in your life in the now moments, the happier and more successful you are likely to be at school, work, and life in the future.
 As Willie Nelson once said, “When I started counting my blessings, my whole life turned around.”